 Eurozone Preliminary CPIs overview

-The headline CPI is anticipated to hold steady at 0.1% YoY while the core inflation is seen a tad lower at 0.8% YoY during the reported month.
+The headline CPI is seen a tad lower at 0.2% YoY while the core inflation is expected to hold steady at 0.8% YoY during the reported month.

 Deviation impact on EUR/USD